ResearchIT/pronto-user-docs/docs/file_transfers/smb.md

 # Transfer files to pronto with SMB

-You can also access your files via SMB share.
 You will need to be on campus or connected to the VPN.

 On Windows, open File Explorer and enter this folder path:
 ```